Sir-Dave/Buildspace-Backend/README.md

 ### TODO
 - Implement Sign up with Google (OAUTH)
 - Containerize the app using Docker (maybe)
-- CI/CD with Github Actions
+- CI/CD with GitHub Actions
-- Run cron jobs once every day to remove expired user subscriptions

 #### Technologies and Frameworks used:
 - Java 11